 One archeology enthusiast stated that the government is not paying any attention at all to his great piece of history located in the Kingdom.
 Some years ago, the students of the Tourism and Antiquities College at the King Saud University had come to this site for an excavation mission.

 Kingdom might lose a big part of their own history: The buildings in the village had been made out of wood and had been decorated with Arabic calligraphy and also Islamic Art.
-There is a dire need to protect to the heritage of this historic site.
+There is a dire need to protect the heritage of this historic site.
 The archaeology enthusiasts believe that unfortunately this historical site has been neglected and turned into a junkyard.

 Enthusiasts state that if there is not enough effort and resources put into the preservation of this great historical site, then the people of the Kingdom and the Kingdom itself will be losing a big part of their own history.

 The 5th Century Houses: An excavation mission had been carried out at the village back in 1985 during which the remnants of the Al Eid Mosque had been discovered.
 Subsequently, this same excavation mission revealed the houses which were dating back to the fifth century.

-This city was of most importance during the Abbasid and Umayyad period and the respective authorities absolutely have to pay additional attention to the site, especially when the tourism in the Kingdom of Saudi Arabia has started to open up to the visitors from the GCC region.
+This city was of most importance during the Abbasid and Umayyad period and the respective authorities absolutely have to pay more attention to the site, especially when the tourism in the Kingdom of Saudi Arabia has started to open up to the visitors from the GCC region

 Preserve your past to lead to the brighter future: The past of any country or land is of most important not to only the legacy or history of the land but also because it reflects on the current scenarios and the possible future of the land.